enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-floor-and-ceil.md

 { $floor: <number> }
 ```

-They also behave very similarly, the only difference being, the `$ceil` operator rounds up, whereas the `$floor` rounds down.
+They also behave very similarly, the only difference being that the `$ceil` operator rounds up, whereas the `$floor` rounds down.

 Example on the same document as above:
 ```javascript